 More chaos there.
 Phones were ringing, people were talking.
 Depressed- looking suspects in handcuffs were seated at a few desks while uniformed cops and plainclothes detectives pecked at the dirty keyboards of ancient computers.
 One old guy had ram’s horns growing out of his skull.
 At the back of the room were two glassed-in offices for the precinct brass.
 I wondered if things had been remodeled since 1986.
 They must have been.
 Somebody would have noticed if my dad had died at his desk in a glass office.

 Clashing odors swirled through the room.
 In addition to gun oil, sweat, and vomit there was the distinctive burnt-nuts smell of very old coffee and very fresh donuts in the air.
 My stomach gave a growl.
 I had been too nervous to eat breakfast.
 Maybe this is how cops become a cliché, I thought.
 I longed to go in search of the donuts, but instead followed Beastie into the briefing room.

 Beat cops were settling into chairs.
 Behind the podium was a middle- aged Asian woman with an oval face and worried dark eyes.
 Her name tag said CHOY.
 Behind her was a large and detailed map of Jokertown and a bit of Chinatown where the two intersected.
 There were wanted posters and updates from the FBI, SCARE, and other law enforcement agencies.

 I took a chair in the back.
 I’d drawn enough attention for one day.
-The sergeant began the brie?ng.
+The sergeant began the briefing.
 I took out my iPhone and began taking notes.

-“Mr. Lee reports that somebody’s been entering his ?sh market and eating just the mussels and the clams.
-He comes in every morning to ? nd empty shells.
+“Mr. Lee reports that somebody’s been entering his fish market and eating just the mussels and the clams.
+He comes in every morning to find empty shells.
 Tabby, maybe you could offer some insight?”
 The Asian woman looked over at him.

 “Love to,” Driscoll drawled.